10 West Oak Street, Canal Winchester, OH 43110 PHONE: 614-833-1846

-The one-room Prentiss School building is part of the historical society complex which also includes: the Hocking Valley "Queen of the Line" railroad depot, two cabooses currently under renovation, the O.P.
+The one-room Prentiss School building is part of the historical society complex which also includes: the Hocking Valley "Queen of the Line" railroad depot, two recently renovated cabooses currently under renovation, the O.P.
 Chaney grain elevator, and a monument honoring Civil War Pvt.
 Alfred Cannon.
 Both the grain elevator and the railroad depot are individually listed on the National Register of Historic Places.
-Downtown, the Ed Jeffers Barber Museum opened in 1988 featuring the personal collection of Ed Jeffers.
+Ihe recently-re-opened National Barber Museum and Hall of Fame is located at 135 Franlinn Street and features the personal collection of Ed Jeffers.
 Mr. Jeffers felt that there should be a museum devoted exclusively to the art and history of barbering.
 The collection features such items as: shaving mugs, barber poles, razors and strops, blood letting tools from the days of barber-surgeons, shoe-shine chairs and barber chairs.
+New artifacts are coming in regularly.
 See below for physical locations of each facility.

 Education is an important part of the historical society's plan.
 A tour of the historical society complex and the historic districts of the village is part of the 4th grade experience for Canal Winchester school students.
 Other tours are individually arranged by appointment.
 The society participates in other community events throughout the year.

 As part of preserving the history of the community, the society collects genealogical information and family histories.
 If you have information regarding the family history of Canal Winchester area residents, past or present, the society would appreciate any information you would like to share.